Wednesday 29 June, 2016 13.00 EDT

 Truvada is the name of a fixed-dose co-formulation of two anti-HIV drugs: tenofovir and FTC all in one pill.
 Truvada is used as part of combination therapy for people with HIV.
-Some doctors may also prescribe Truvada to HIV-negative people to help reduce the risk of HIV transmission.
+Some doctors may also prescribe Truvada to HIV-negative people as part of a package of HIV prevention tools to help reduce the risk of HIV transmission.
 Common side effects of Truvada can include dizziness, headache, nausea and vomiting.
 Truvada is taken once-daily with or without food.

 What is Truvada?